-The purpose of this document is to codify written policy with regard to students who enroll concurrently in any graduate program as well as the Online Masters of Business Administration (MBA) program.
+The purpose of this document is to codify written policy with regard to students who enroll concurrently in any graduate program as well as the Online Master of Business Administration (MBA) program.

 For the purposes of this document, the term "graduate," when used in conjunction with the terms "program" or "degree," refers to programs where it is required that a student has first earned a bachelor’s degree (or equivalent if they are in a 5-year program) prior to enrolling.
 Some examples include the BS in Biology, Nursing, or BS & MS in Occupational Therapy.

-Students who are enrolled in a graduate program may apply at any time for concurrent acceptance to the Online MBA program at D'Youville.
-Students who hold a bachelor's degree and are matriculated in a professional program may apply to the MBA program at any time with approval of their Department Chair.
-Students who are matriculated in a professional program and do not hold a U.S. bachelor degree (or the credits/completed requirements to be awarded a U.S. bachelor degree) are not eligible to enroll.
+Students who are enrolled in a graduate program may apply for concurrent acceptance to the Online MBA program at D'Youville University.
+Students who hold a bachelor's degree and are matriculated in a professional program may apply to the MBA program at any time with approval of their Department Chair or Program Director.
+Students who are matriculated in a professional program and do not hold a U.S. bachelor’s degree (or the credits/completed requirements to be awarded a U.S. bachelor’s degree) are not eligible to enroll.

 The documents required for application to the MBA program include:

 - A five-hundred (500) word statement of intent

 Students eligible for this program must meet all of the below listed criteria to be considered for admittance to the program: